dfmoralesb/MPE_tutorials/tutorials/CAPTUS.md

 		    Output directory: /data_tmp/$USERNAME/data/03_captus/02_assemblies
 		                      Output directory successfully created

-	The assembly of these two samples should take 20 minutes
+	The assembly of these two samples should take 20 minutes or less

 * Once it is finished, you will see a directory called `02_assemblies`.
 Move to that directory and make a list